Best Carp Landing Nets 2019

 This short video shows you how to land a carp correctly.

 The best carp landing net you can buy should have a strong handle.

 Like the style of landing net, handles come in a variety of lengths, and are made from different materials.

-Choosing a landing net with a telescopic handle allows you to travel lightly, while making it easier to land carp in tight swims.
+Choosing a landing net with a telescopic handle allows you to travel lightly, while making it easier to land and weigh carp in tight swims.